-Machinist I .1728 hrs.
+Machinist I 1728 hrs.

-Tool and Die Specialist .1728 hrs.

 General Machinist 1296 hrs.

-Machine Set-Up Operator .
-864 hrs.

-Press Operator 864 hrs.

-Production Machine Operator .
-432 hrs.
+Machine Set-Up Operator 864 hrs.
+Production Machine Operator 432 hrs.

 Certificate levels of completion are exit points of less than full competency and are awarded at the discretion of the instructor.